-- Sex was missing.
-Two alternate records (one with male sex and the other with female) were created (note that this would result in having generated records run through both male and female specific linkage passes, and resulting duplicated links would be subsequently resolved. - SSN with less than nine digits.
-A single alternate record was created where leading zeros were added to SSN values of length 7 or 8 to make a 9-digit SSN.
-Note, no alternate record was created if an invalid SSN would be created by adding 0's. - Improbable date of birth.
-Age at time of survey was computed by subtracting the year of the survey and the year of birth.
+would be created by adding 0's.

+- Improbable date of birth.
+Age at time of survey/time of death (NDI) was computed by subtracting the year of the survey/death and the year of birth.
 Records with age greater than 114 had a single alternate record created, - If month and day were suspected of being imputed (ex.
 Jan 1st or June 15th), entire DOB was changed to missing - Otherwise, only year was changed to missing - State of residence outside of U.S. and not in rest of world (RW) list.
-Alternate record was created with ZIP and state codes changed to missing - ZIP code represents a different state.
-Using the ZIPSTATE() SAS function, state was imputed using the non-missing ZIP code.
-If the imputed state was different from the recorded state of residence, an alternate record using imputed state was created - Multiple name parts and common nicknames (see below)
+Alternate record was created with state code changed to missing - Multiple name parts and common nicknames (see below)

 NCHS created a common nickname lookup file which was used to generate a second record replacing the nickname with the associated formal name.
 Similarly, multiple part names (first or last) are addressed by creating alternate name records.
-Table 2 below provides three examples of how alternate records were generated for nick names (Patient ID 1) and multiple part names (Patient ID 2 & 3), using hypothetical data.
+Table 2 below provides three examples of how alternate records were generated for nick names (Patient ID 1) and multiple part names (Patient ID 2 & 3), using hypothetical patient data.
 For patient 2, the first name was used to generate multiple records, and for patient 3, the last name was used.